jixer/mpg-prediction-api/README.md

 # Running the POC
-To run the POC, first clone the github repo to a local director.
+To run the POC, first clone the github repo to a local directory.
 Once that is complete, navigate to the root `mpg-prediction-api`:
 ```sh
 cd ./mpg-prediction-api
 ```

-Create two directories there named "output" and "input" which will are used as volume mount points within the docker-compose.yaml file.
+Create two directories there named "output" and "input" which will are used as volume mount points within the `docker-compose.yaml` file.
 ```sh
 mkdir output && mkdir input
 ```